Chaitanya980/Serverless-Image-Recognition-API-using-AWS-/README.markdown

 - Add API Gateway for a REST endpoint (1M calls free).
 - Implement custom ML (e.g., ResNet50) via Lambda Layers.

-## License
-MIT License (see [LICENSE](LICENSE) file).

 ## Contributing
 Fork, modify, and submit pull requests.
-Issues and suggestions welcome!
+Issues and suggestions are  welcome!

 ---

-Built by [Your Name].
-A learning project for serverless, ML, and LLM on AWS.
+Built by Chaitanya C. A learning project for serverless, ML, and LLM on AWS.